What are the hours for your office in ____?

 I’m waiting on an order of glasses/contacts.
 What is their status?

-If receiving your glasses and contacts is taking longer than expected please reach out to our Optical department at firstname.lastname@example.org.
+If receiving your glasses and contacts is taking longer than expected please fill out our Glasses Inquiry Form.

 I need to refill my prescription.
 What should I do?

 In most cases, your doctor has already ordered refills, and you will simply need to call your pharmacy.
-If you’re out of refills, please reach out to email@example.com with the following information: -Name -DOB -Date and location of last visit
+If you’re out of refills, please fill out our Prescription Refill Request Form and we'll get back to you shortly.

 Do I need a referral to see you?